FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Conclusion

 By open-sourcing FHIR-AgentBench, we provide not only a dataset but also a research agenda for the clinical AI community.
 Future work should focus on three key areas: improving the benchmark, the agents, and the evaluation methodologies.

-First, we can expand our dataset to include more question categories, including multi-patient questions (i.e. ``How many patients were diagnosed with \{diagnosis\} this year?") and unanswerable questions (i.e. ``How much did this year's procedures cost for the patient?", for which FHIR-AgentBench does not have any cost data).
+First, we can expand our dataset to include more question categories, including multi-patient questions (i.e. ``How many patients were diagnosed with \{diagnosis\} this year?").
+Currently, FHIR is inherently optimized for point-of-care scenarios (retrieving data for one patient), which results in retrieval latency dominating overall agent evaluation time for multi-patient retrieval.
+However, as hardware and FHIR APIs improve, we believe multi-patient questions will become efficiently answerable and relevant for population-level analysis.
+Additionally, we can also include unanswerable questions due to non-existent data sources (i.e. ``How much did this year's procedures cost for the patient?", for which FHIR-AgentBench does not have any cost data).
 These questions can further improve FHIR-AgentBench's clinical realism, where doctors may ask questions that summarize across patients, or questions for which no FHIR data exist.

 Second, we can improve the baseline agents' performance to determine how difficult FHIR-AgentBench is with more sophisticated frameworks.
 To improve retrieval, we can develop advanced retrieval tools that can retrieve multiple resources with finer filtering conditions.
 To improve answer generation, we can provide a more precise specification of the FHIR data structure through prompt tuning and targeted few-shot examples that synthesize nested information, particularly with medication questions.